 Study Archaeology at UWF

-Administratively, the Archaeology Institute is part of the Division of Anthropology and Archaeology and provides educational support to the Anthropology Department’s undergraduate and graduate degree programs in Pensacola.
-Students obtain extensive training and hands on experience in classroom, field school, laboratory and fieldwork settings.
+Administratively, the Archaeology Institute is part of Anthropology and Archaeology and provides educational support to the Anthropology Department’s undergraduate and graduate degree programs in Pensacola.
+Students obtain extensive training and hands-on experience in the classroom, field school, laboratory, and fieldwork settings.
 We also provide training and services in bioarchaeology and forensic anthropology.

 Department of Anthropology

 The Department of Anthropology is home to the University's academic program in anthropology, where both faculty and students have opportunity to excel at research and creative activities, and to engage in the practice of anthropology at the University and within the community or in other settings around the world.Anthropology

 Learn more about the archaeological site of the Luna settlement – the first multi-year European settlement in the United States – in a developed neighborhood in Pensacola.
 The artifacts discovered are evidence of the Spanish settlement by Tristán de Luna y Arellano from 1559 to 1561, the earliest multi-year European colonial settlement ever archaeologically identified in the United States.Tristan de Luna y Arellano

 Florida Public Archaeology Network